mbucchia/OpenXR-Toolkit/index.md

 This software provides a collection of useful features to customize and improve existing OpenXR applications, including render upscaling and sharpening, foveated rendering, image post-processing, hand tracking to controller input simulation (on supported devices only) and other game-enhancing tweaks.

-For more details on how it works, see the [How does it work?](how-does-it-work).

 DISCLAIMER: This software is distributed as-is, without any warranties or conditions of any kind.
 Use at your own risks.

 # Setup